barntsen/PyAc2d/Python-omp/readme.md

-#  Python-cpu : Python c with OpenMP pragmas bindings for the Ac2d library
+#  Python-cpu : Python c-bindings for the Ac2d library

 This directory contains the necessary source and script files for creating a python module capable of calling